Discover what you can do now to save your relationship

 So, instead of telling you what your partner might be thinking or doing (which, let’s face it, is impossible… there are a million variables there!), I want to help you with your own journey

 How to save a relationship – tips, advice and specific actions

 As I’m writing this, I’m imagining that you’re sitting across the table from me.
 I’m willing you to get the most from this article and to succeed in reigniting your relationship or finding new love (a relationship can’t always be saved).

 No relationship self-help books needed here.
 First scan the following points, then choose the one that most speaks to you and follow the advice…

-If they’ve accused you of letting yourself go, then I can understand you’d balk at the notion that you’re unlovable because of your appearance.
-And maybe you have let yourself go a little because 'life' happened and there are more important demands on your time – work, the kids, chores, money problems, etc.
+If they’ve accused you of letting yourself go, then I can understand you’d baulk at the notion that you’re unlovable because of your appearance.
+And maybe you have let yourself go a little because life happened and there are more important demands on your time – work, the kids, chores, money problems, etc.